izumiicxde/go-tui/readme.md

 ## Inventory system.

-- just a simple project to learn about TUI in golang
+> NOTE: just a simple project to learn about TUI in golang